rainloreley/Spica-iOS/CONTRIBUTING.md

 If you don't know how to code or you're not familiar with swift, you can create an issue.
 You can report a bug/crash or suggest a new feautre.
 We will read them and implement the features if we like them.

+### Translations

+Translations are not managed here.
+The project is available on [Crowdin](https://crowdin.com/project/spica).

 ## Other stuff

 We want to keep everything friendly here.
 Please do not use any offensive language or insult somebody.